weakish/docs-en/views/sms-guide.md

 - Disabled: Whether a user's phone number is verified will not affect the methods this user can use to log in.

 {{ include.checkbox() }}**Allow users with unverified phone numbers to reset passwords with SMS**
-- Enabled: Allow an `AVUser` with unverified number to reset password with SMS verification code.
+- Enabled: Allow an `AVUser` with unverified number to reset their password with SMS verification code.
-- Disabled: An `AVUser` must have their phone number verified (`mobilePhoneVerified` being `true`) before they can reset password with SMS verification code.
+- Disabled: An `AVUser` must have their phone number verified (`mobilePhoneVerified` being `true`) before they can reset their password with SMS verification code.

 {{ include.checkbox() }}**Allow users with verified phone numbers to login with SMS**
 - Enabled: An `AVUser` can log in with **phone number and verification code**.